hauptem/F5-Multisite-Dashboard/README.md

 - ~1KB/pool in session storage
 - Minimal CPU impact on F5 device
 - Network traffic scales with refresh frequency
+- 0% GPU Browser pipeline usage when in an unalarmed state

 ## Contributing